 logrtitem are logged as warnings into Zabbix agent log file but do not make the item NOTSUPPORTED.

 logrtitem became NOTSUPPORTED.
-Zabbix can monitor its agent log file except when at DebugLevel=4.
+Zabbix can monitor its agent log file, except when at DebugLevel=4 or DebugLevel=5.

 Sometimes we may want to extract only the interesting value from a target file instead of returning the whole line when a regular expression match is found.

 Since Zabbix 2.2.0, log items have the ability to extract desired values from matched lines.
 This is accomplished by the additional output parameter in

 Using the 'output' parameter allows to indicate the "capturing group" of the match that we may be interested in.